CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

 ```nextflow
 nextflow run hello-world.nf
 ```
 This script defines one process named `sayHello`.
-This process takes a set of greetings from different languages and then writes each one to a separate file.
+This process takes a set of greetings from different languages and then writes each one to a separate file in a random order.

 The resulting terminal output would look similar to the text shown below: